 Access to proposed route changes:

 The City of Monterey Park operates a fixed-route service within the City.
 Visit the Spirit Bus webpage for hours of operation, fares, and schedule and map.
-Note that Spirit Bus service is temporarily suspended due to the COVID-19 pandemic.

 We would like to hear from you about your experience with the bus service!
 Please contact Department of Public Works at 626-307-1320 if you have any comments or concerns about the Spirit Bus service.
 For general Spirit Bus information, please call dispatcher at 626-307-7842.